The Women's Center is open to all students who want to think about the ways in which gender intersects and impacts our lives.

 We strive to be agents of positive change by identifying gender-related needs and issues, evaluating the effectiveness of existing programs and services, and being active participants in institutional strategic planning efforts around equity and inclusion.

-- Lactation Rooms: the Women's Center works with Facilities Management and Human Resources to maintain five lactation rooms on campus for mothers to breastfeed or privately express breast milk.
+- Lactation Rooms: the Women's Center works with Facilities Management and Human Resources to maintain the lactation rooms on campus for mothers to breastfeed or privately express breast milk.

 - Pregnancy and Parenting Resources: the Women's Center strives to make UD as inclusive and supportive as possible for all students with dependent children.
 This includes policy recommendations, evaluation of services, and updating a resource list of campus and local community resources for students with dependents.